-When it comes to watching your favorite shows and movies at home, making a decision on which streaming device to use can be tough.
-From Roku’s entire line of streaming devices to Google’s Chromecast and Apple TV, there’s no shortage of streaming boxes and sticks that plug into the back of your television and provide hours of entertainment streaming over the internet.
+When it comes to watching your favorite shows and movies at home, making a decision about which streaming device to use can be tough.
+From Roku’s entire line of streaming devices to Google’s Chromecast and Apple TV, there’s no shortage of streaming boxes and sticks that plug into the back of your television and provide hours of entertainment via the internet.

 If you don’t already own any of these devices, however, we recommend taking a long, hard look at Amazon’s line of Fire TV devices.
 Starting at just $39 for the 1080p Fire Stick, Amazon’s streaming device allows you to watch everything from Netflix to Hulu to HBO Now—and yes, Amazon’s own Prime Video service—all from the comfort of your couch.

 But the entertainment options don’t stop there.
 If you’re looking to expand your options for streaming video and you’re willing to put in some work, you can truly unlock the full potential of your Amazon Fire Stick.
 There’s no shortage of unofficial third-party apps you can find online, but one of our favorites, CinemaHD, is an excellent choice for anyone who loves movies and television and wants the latest entertainment available.
 If you’re wondering how to install CinemaHD on your Fire Stick, you’ve come to the right place.
 In this guide, we’ll cover securing your Fire Stick for streaming, enabling the installation process, and downloading the installation file from the web.
 Let’s dive in.